Cheap vs Expensive Gear - The real difference is quality and price.

 Cheap vs Expensive Gear - Personal choice goes hand in hand with your habits.

 I love camping when I\'m on the road.
 There is nothing more beautiful than waking up in the morning and getting the coffee on.
 Opening the tent and enjoy a cup of coffee and take it all in.
 But my criteria on this has changed over the years.
 I don't like to sleep on the ground anymore.
 So I take a Cot with me.
 The penalty for all this comfort is apart from space is also the cost.
 Again there is the question of quality and price.
 Do I buy quality, or do I go for something cheaper?
 That brings me back to the tent.
 I don\'t like to crawl in and out of my tent.
 I'm 6'1 I want to be able to stand upright in my tent because it is easier to get in and out of my motorbike gear.
 So my decisions are based on what I need to get the most out of my trip.
 My sleeping bag is nearly 30 years old.
 I spend back then a lot of money on it.
 It was expedition grade, and the company manufacturing it is long gone.
 Yes, it was washed countless times, and I had to stitch some rips and tares.
 But it is still my home from home on any trip.
 The bottom line is reliability, quality and comfort come at a price.
 Most of the time, it is reflected in the purchase cost or other times the physical size and the weight of the product in question.

 Quality costs money there is no getting around it.

-Being sensible with your spend on gear and prioritise what you need will not only save you lots of money in the long run but also give you a better experience on your trip.
+Being sensible with your spending on gear and prioritising what you need will not only save you lots of money in the long run but also give you a better experience on your trip.
 There is nothing worse than stuff failing on you during your precious time on the road.
-For information how to choose the right stove,
+For information on how to choose the right stove,